Open for entries: Wednesday 1 November 2023

-The Awards are open to all museums, galleries and archives as well as digital, cultural, natural and built heritage.
+The Museums + Heritage Awards (M+H Awards) are open to all museums, galleries and archives as well as digital, cultural, natural and built heritage.
 We welcome and encourage entries from all areas of the cultural sector; from organisations that connect objects, stories and spaces with audiences and people, as well as the individuals, companies, agencies, consultants, freelancers and organisations which support their work.

-There are also opportunities for sector support organisations, charities and bodies plus their suppliers, contractors and partners.
-All projects/entries must be carried out in the UK, with the exception of the following categories which are open to international entrants:
+All projects/entries must be carried out in the UK (including the Channel Islands and Isle of Man), with the exception of the following categories which are open to international entrants: